 With The Factory out of the way, you are your fellow players start at different points surrounding The Factory with different resources, skills, abilities, and more.
 How resourceful you can be in gathering more resources and building up your assets will decide who wins.
 The game doesn't have traditional rounds of phases, which allows players to regularly make choices and stay engaged in the game.

-You can make the decision to ally yourself with other groups, but that will limit the amount of land you control, and could make it so you end up surrendering yourself when the end of the game comes.
+You can make the decision to ally yourself with other groups, but that will limit the amount of land you control and could make it so you end up surrendering yourself when the end of the game comes.
 A pacifist run is possible, but war is advisable.
 It's one of the best Tabletopia games in our opinion, but you should try it out for yourself!

 After four rounds a winner is decided, making this one of the faster-paced games on the list, and perfect for your first game in Tabletopia.
 There are loads of bird cards included in the game, and wouldn't you know it, Tabletopia also includes a Wingspan expansion, with even more birds.